strapi/codemods/README.md

 - Migrate a Strapi application to v4
 - Migrate a Strapi plugin to v4
-- Migrate a Strapi application or plugin's dependecies to v4
+- Migrate a Strapi application or a plugin's dependecies to v4

 ## Getting started